-- 4.6.1 The trustees delegate the day to day management of the trust to the CEO, line managing in line with the trust's appraisal and performance management policies. - 4.6.2 The CEO is also the Accounting Officer and is responsible for the performance of the trust as a whole, and has a personal responsibility to parliament for the regularity, propriety and value for money, and for assuring the board about compliance with the funding agreement and the Academy Trust Handbook. - 4.6.3 The CEO is responsible for the leadership and management of the central executive team and the academy's Principals and reports to the trust board and its committees.
+- 4.6.1 The trustees delegate the day to day management of the Trust to the CEO, line managing in line with the Trust's appraisal and performance management policies. - 4.6.2 The CEO is also the Accounting Officer and is responsible for the performance of the Trust as a whole, and has a personal responsibility to parliament for the regularity, propriety and value for money, and for assuring the Board of Trustees about compliance with the funding agreements and the Academy Trust Handbook.

+4.6.3 The CEO is responsible for the leadership and management of the central executive team and the academy's Principals and reports to the Board of Trustees and its committees.